"The Guild established a New Media committee to explore the dramatist response to live streaming and the recording of an author's work."

 (Even with the author’s approval, streaming a production could be stopped by other professionals, such as those represented by other theatrical unions and guilds.)

 Authors get paid if, and when, any other person involved with the production is getting paid: director, actors, front-desk receptionist—anybody.
-Even if “nobody’s getting paid,” authors typically obtain their license fee, whether a flat fee, per performance, or a royalty against advance.
+Even if “nobody’s getting paid,” authors typically obtain their license fee, whether a flat fee, per performance, or a royalty against the advance.
 (3) Don’t let the coronavirus become yet another reason used to battle against the idea of paying you for your artwork.

 To obtain a standard amount for these permissions, you still need to know how many audience members are seeing your work.
 Under no circumstances have we seen legitimate video streams of theatre works just sitting on YouTube or a theatre’s website, free for all the public to see, in full, whenever they want and however many times they want.